-Siquijor Island is one of my favorite destinations in the Philippines offering loads of adventurous things to do such as beaches, caves, cliff jumps and of course waterfalls!
+Siquijor Island is one of my favorite destinations in the Philippines offering loads of adventurous things to do such as beaches, caves, cliff jumps, and of course, waterfalls!

-Have you got travel insurance for Philippines?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+Have you got travel insurance for the Philippines?
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 THE TOP 3 SIQUIJOR FALLS

 The 3 must-visit Siquijor Falls that you will find in this post are: